gravecan/injector/README.md

 # injector
-custom go injector for private use
+custom go injector for bypassing at mc